the-interaction-department/documentation_protocol/README.md

 Each of the next sections should only be added if applicable to the project.

+## Dependencies
+- For projects that do not have a package manager, list dependencies here.

 ## Tested On
 - The operating systems that have been tested with the project.